redis/redis-doc/topics/indexes.md

     x = 75  -> 001001011
     y = 200 -> 011001000

-So by interleaving our representation in the index would be:
+So by interleaving digits, our representation in the index would be:

     0001110011001010:75:200